 - 1. The use of tobacco products (see below)

 - 2. Missing School commitments

 - 3. Entering the wooded areas around campus

 - 4. Being off campus after dark

 - 5. Failing to follow dress code

 - 6. Failing to sign in/sign out properly

 - 7. Using obscene and offensive language

+- 8. Failure to adhere to Health Center protocols

 It is impossible to make an exhaustive list.
-The School will make its expectations clear to students in daily meetings and announcements, and to parents by letter when necessary.
+The School will make its expectations clear to students in daily meetings and announcements and to parents by letter when necessary.
 Minor infractions are generally handled by individual teachers, coaches, and dorm staff.
 Some, like smoking and chewing tobacco, problems with missed commitments, and failure to follow daily procedures, are referred to the Student Life Office.
 Repeated violations of Minor Rules are considered to be a violation of the Major Rule concerning direct disobedience.